micbay/RaceTimerAndController/README.md

 <br>

 ## Keypad Library and Initialization in Code:
 To handle working with the keypad input, the aptly named [Keypad](https://www.arduino.cc/reference/en/libraries/keypad/) library can be used.
 The keypad is not on an interrupt so it needs to be poled to detect a keypress.
-In this application the game has a menu state and a race state.
+In this application, the game has a menu state, and a race state.
 In the menu state, which is active while using the UI, it's not a problem to pole for a key press every loop, giving a very responsive interface.
 During a race, the keypad is not used so the program does not pole for presses.
 When a race is paused, it will pole for an asterisk `*`, but stop again if the race is restarted.
 ```cpp
 // Library to support 4 x 4 keypad